Peggy Flanagan: Early political career

 While in college, Flanagan worked on U.S. Senator Paul Wellstone's campaign, eventually becoming an organizer for the urban Native American community.
 After college, she worked for the Minnesota Council of Churches, performing outreach work between Native American families and the Minneapolis public school system.
+Flanagan later said that her work helping Native families navigate the school system led her to look for a school-board candidate from the community and, after struggling to recruit one, to run herself.

 In her first run for elective office, Flanagan won a seat on the board of Minneapolis Public Schools in 2004.
 In a six-candidate field that featured two incumbents, the political newcomer Flanagan garnered the most votes.
 She was elected along with Lydia Lee and incumbent Sharon Henry-Blythe and served one term on the board, from 2005 to 2009.
 In 2008, she challenged incumbent Minnesota Representative Joe Mullery in the Democratic primary, but dropped out of the race due to her mother's health problems.
 After working a handful of other jobs, Flanagan joined Wellstone Action as a trainer of activists, organizers, and candidates.
 She was then appointed to briefly serve on the school board again from 2010 until 2011.
 As executive director of Children's Defense Fund-Minnesota, she also advocated for the successful 2014 effort to raise Minnesota's minimum wage.

 Minnesota House of Representatives

 Flanagan was elected to the Minnesota House of Representatives unopposed in a special election on November 3, 2015, and sworn in on November 9.
 Susan Allen (Rosebud) and Republican Steve Green (White Earth Ojibwe) were the only other Natives in the Minnesota State House at that time.

 Three other Native women sought election to the Minnesota legislature in November 2016: Mary Kelly Kunesh-Podein (Standing Rock Lakota) and Jamie Becker-Finn (Leech Lake Band of Ojibwe) ran for state representative seats and Chilah Brown (Mille Lacs Band of Ojibwe) ran for the Minnesota Senate.
 Kunesh-Podein and Becker-Finn were elected to the Minnesota House of Representatives and took office in January 2017.

-In 2017, Flanagan, Allen, Kunesh-Podein and Beck-Finn formed the Minnesota House Native American Caucus to represent issues of both urban and rural Native Americans and their other constituents.
+In 2017, Flanagan, Allen, Kunesh-Podein and Becker-Finn formed the Minnesota House Native American Caucus to represent issues of both urban and rural Native Americans and their other constituents.
+During the 2017–2018 legislative session, she served on the House Health and Human Services Reform Committee and its Subcommittee on Childcare Access and Affordability.
+In 2018, she co-authored legislation to create a state task force on missing and murdered Indigenous women; the proposal received bipartisan support in committee.

 2016 Democratic National Convention

 Flanagan was invited to address the 2016 Democratic National Convention on July 28, 2016.
 She was the second Native American woman to address the DNC, after Denise Juneau in 2012.
+Her remarks were framed as a letter to her three-year-old daughter, Siobhan, and focused on the country she hoped her daughter would grow up in.